amith0206/Weather_Reporting_Aplication/README.md

 Open the weather_reporting.py file in a text editor.

-Replace the placeholder value ("992f3386be2c4b1687085857230106") assigned to the api_key variable with your actual WeatherAPI key.
+Replace the placeholder value ("your-api-key") assigned to the api_key variable with your actual WeatherAPI key.

 Save the file.